sid-sr/CS6476_Website/index.md

 ### What’s next:

+Improving Fine-tuning: The fine-tuning we performed with our custom loss is still in progress, we need to tweak hyperparameters (specifically batch size in distributed training) and run against other components of GDBench.

 Dataset Augmentation: We plan to generate a synthetic dataset that uses more compositionally confusing captions for the original image dataset.
 We will leverage LLaMA [9] for generating these new text captions and qualitatively evaluate the comparisons against the existing compositionality testing datasets in the ARO benchmark [2].

 ### Team Member Contributions: